-Mercury Marine is one of the world's leading providers of marine propulsion engines with brands that include Mercury®, Mercury Racing®, MerCruiser® and Mariner[®] outboards.
+Mercury Marine is one of the world's leading providers of marine propulsion engines with brands that include Mercury[®], Mercury Racing[®], MerCruiser[®] and Mariner[®] outboards.
 Outboard motors range from 2.5 to 600 horsepower, with electronic fuel injection, supercharged and jet boat application options.

 Mercury Racing produces high-performance outboard and sterndrive engines.
-Racing outboards produce up Mercury Marine supports its customers through to 450 hp, with sterndrives producing up to 1,550 hp. extensive parts and accessory offerings.
-Included in This is used for professional competitions as well as for our parts and accessories are propellers, oil, controls, the customers looking for speed.
-The racing program steering cables, boating accessories and more. serves as the incubator for many of the performance SCOPE enhancing concepts applied to our production models.
+Racing outboards produce up to 450 hp, with sterndrives producing up to 1,550 hp.
+This is used for professional competitions as well as for the customers looking for speed.
+The racing program serves as the incubator for many of the performance enhancing concepts applied to our production models.